 Like all living things, the Thiobacillus bacteria requires oxygen to survive.
 DMT’s Sulfurex® BR introduces air through membrane diffusers located at the bottom of the reactor.
 The system achieves the correct oxygen transfer efficiency while also ensuring there is appropriate mixing taking place in the reactor.
 By separating the bioreactor and caustic regeneration from the scrubber, there is no oxygen transfer to the biogas.
 This maintains the biogas’ BTU and caloric value.

-DMT claims very low OPEX costs for the Sulfurex® BR system due to the Thiobacillus bacteria.
+DMT claims OPEX savings with the Sulfurex® BR system due to the Thiobacillus bacteria.
 In the biological reactor, the bacteria oxidizes the H2S to elemental sulfur and in the process regenerates the caustic solution used to dissolve the H2S into the water in the first place.
 This process creates more than 90% of caustic recovery and dramatically decreases the need to purchase large amounts of caustic chemicals.

 What happens to the elemental sulfur oxidized by the bacteria in the system?